Table of contents:

 Soft

-The device is advised that the update can be executed any time, e.g. with user approval or in future regular update time plan.
+The device is advised that the update can be executed at any time, e.g., with user approval or in the future regular update time plan.

 Download Only